-This post is all about forklift safety, including:
+This post is all about forklift accidents and safety, including:

 - The top 10 most common forklift accidents (in no particular order)